Loading...

 mount -o remount,rw /

-In this recovery mode, the root filesystem is typically mounted read-only.
-You must remount it read-write before changing account data.
+In rescue mode, / is typically mounted read-only.
+Remount it read-write before updating account data.

 Step 6 : Reset the root password.